MichalStuff/Recipe_search/README.md

 #Simple App with using Free API

-Simple application from api to CV
+Simple application using api from (https://api.edamam.com) to my CV